skatesham/fastapi-bigger-application/README.md

 __Deploy__

-Case is activated automatic deploy for `master` branch, just commit on `master` branch, instead make manual deploy from Heroku Cli.
+**Case is activated automatic deploy for `master` branch, just commit on `master` branch,
+instead make manual deploy from Heroku Cli, like below**
 ```
 heroku login
 heroku git:remote -a car-shop-fastapi